DS3Lab/Absolute-Peptide-Quantification/README.md

 3. With the scores at hand, the peptide peak groups can now be extracted.
 The lower the m_score, the higher the rank assigned to a particular peak group.

-The data_peptide_complete.zip file contains all the extracted data needed to reconstruct a peak group, where each tuple is of the form (File Name, Peptide Group Label, Peptide ID, Start Time, Stop time, [Retention Time over ALL peak groups for that Peptide Group], [Intensity over ALL peak groups for that Peptide Group])
+The data_peptide_complete.zip file located in `/mnt/ds3lab/balasubp` contains all the extracted data needed to reconstruct a peak group, where each tuple is of the form (File Name, Peptide Group Label, Peptide ID, Start Time, Stop time, [Retention Time over ALL peak groups for that Peptide Group], [Intensity over ALL peak groups for that Peptide Group])

 To get the values of intensity/RT for that particular peak group, the peak_fragment_annotation column has to be matched against the chrom.mzML output of OpenSwath and the binary data decoded for that fragment and plotted over the entire window.
 This is repeated for the peptide group and all fragments.
 Once the entire set of peak groups have been plotted, each peak group is selected individually by cutting the graph at the rightWidth and leftWidth portion.
 This is repeated for all peak groups across all swath files.